 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-This is what we use to keep us on track for homework, time with friends, screen time, chores, allowance, and more!
-I've even included a free printable (because I love you that much) so you can print out these bad boys and use them to help keep you on track this school year as well!
+This is what we used for years to keep us on track for homework, time with friends, screen time, chores, allowance, and more!
+I've even included a free printable below (because I love you that much) so you can print out these bad boys and use them to help keep you on track this school year as well!

-Don't forget to subscribe to our YouTube Channel for new videos every week!
+Don't forget to subscribe to our YouTube Channel for TONS more productivity hacks!

 Check out the video online or watch our clipboard system below: